guglielmobartelloni/open-service-broker-api-impl/README.md

 In the case of AWS there is an official SDK for Java, this was used for the application.
 For other cloud providers may be necessary to use raw HTTP calls.

-## Database Persistence

-For the authentication part there is a data persistence layer using `Spring Data JPA`.